open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 title: Integration with Kubernetes Validating Admission Policy
 ---

+CEL validation in Gatekeeper:
+Feature State: Gatekeeper version v3.17 (beta)
+❗ This feature is beta, subject to change (feedback is welcome!).
+It is enabled by default.
+Set --enable-k8s-native-validation=false` to disable evaluating CEL in constraint templates.

+VAP management through Gatekeeper:
-`Feature State`: Gatekeeper version v3.16 (alpha)
+Feature State: Gatekeeper version v3.16 (alpha)

-> ❗ This feature is alpha, subject to change (feedback is welcome!).
-It is disabled by default.
+❗ This feature is alpha, subject to change (feedback is welcome!).
+It is disabled by default unless explicitly enabled via feature flag and/or via constraint template.

 ## Description